-Today is Gandhi Jayanti and The Wire is publishing it in the light of this week’s shocking incident in Dadri, Uttar Pradesh, where a Muslim family was attacked by a murderous mob and the father of an Indian Air Force staffer lynched on the suspicion that they had some beef in their home.
+The Wire first published this article on October 2, 2015, in the light of the shocking incident in Dadri, Uttar Pradesh, where a Muslim family was attacked by a murderous mob and Mohammed Akhlaq lynched on the suspicion that they had some beef in their home.

 Rajendra Babu tells me that he has received some 50,000 postcards, between 25,000 and 30,000 letters and many thousands of telegrams demanding a ban on cow-slaughter.
 I spoke to you about this before.
 Why this flood of telegrams and letters?
 They have had no effect.